jash-j3/web_deploy/_posts/_hacktober.md

 ## Lambda repos _hacktober_ labelled!

 In the spirit of hacktober fest Lambda is also taking part as a maintainer in hacktober fest.
-Think a feature is missing in AIMS extension?
+Browse through the issue of an existing repo, think you can resolve it?
+Create a PR for it, think a feature is missing from the AIMS extension?
+Create a PR for it, Don't like the design of a particular component?
 Create a PR for it.
-You can choose any one of the repo stated below depending upon the tech stack and submit PR.

 Link to our Github repos: [LambdaIITH](https://www.github.com/LambdaIITH)

+Join this [whatsapp group](https://chat.whatsapp.com/F0qEQo5JlI0HlhdVc3wWFq) to discuss with other participating in the event.

 ## Resources